Previously we discussed our progress in testing some approaches to mechanistic anomaly detection (MAD). This is a short update on progress since then.

 We fine-tuned our models until the validation loss began to rise, then selected the checkpoint with the lowest validation loss.
 Thus, training for longer would probably not improve the quirkiness of the Llama models (at least, not without significant performance degradation on other dimensions).
 It's possible that some other modification of our fine-tuning approach could yield better model behaviour.

-We did observe that attribution based methods (particularly the probe score) show substantially better performance on the sentiment dataset than activation based methods - evidence that attribution patching methods can be effective where activation based methods are not, though (as we found in our previous report) this is usually not the case.
+dataset than activation based methods - evidence that attribution patching methods can be effective where activation based methods are not, though (as we found in our previous report) this is usually not the case.

-Log odds assigned to Alice's labels on Alice's prompts Log odds assigned to Bob's labels on Alice's prompts Figure 3: Log odds assigned to Alice or Bob's labels on the corresponding prompts for each model. mistral is Mistral 7B v0.1 and meta is Meta Llama 3.1 8B.
+is Meta Llama 3.1 8B.
 Note that Meta on non-arithmetic datasets stands out as having lower confidence than the other model-dataset combinations.
 On the other hand, Mistral on non-arithmetic datasets stands out as being confidently wrong with higher frequency than the other model-dataset combinations.

-Log odds assigned to Alice's labels on Bob's prompts Log odds assigned to Bob's labels on Alice's prompts Figure 4: Log odds assigned to Alice or Bob's labels on opposing prompts for each model.
+Figure 6: Log odds assigned to Alice or Bob's labels on opposing prompts for each model.
 Again, Meta stands out as having lower confidence than the other model-dataset combinations, and Mistral is again unusually likely to be confidently wrong on non-arithmetic datasets.

 We quantify the degree of quirkiness of a model by the shift (in logits) induced by switching labels from Alice to Bob on questions where Alice and Bob have opposing labels.
 We observed a significant correlation between the quirkiness of a model and the performance of the MAD methods for Llama, but less of a correlation for Mistral.
 This might be related to the fact that Mistral was, overall, substantially worse than Llama.

-Figures 7 and 8 compare the average loss of both models against both the correct labels (i.e. Alice's labels for Alice's prompts) and the incorrect labels (i.e. Bob's labels for Alice's prompts).
+Figures 9 and 10 compare the average loss of both models against both the correct labels (i.e. Alice's labels for Alice's prompts) and the incorrect labels (i.e. Bob's labels for Alice's prompts).
 Llama clearly achieves lower loss on average across most datasets.
-Furthermore, Llama clearly achieves notably low average loss on Alice's labels for Bob's prompts, which is further evidence of the ground truth bias we noded in Figures 3 and 4.
+Furthermore, Llama clearly achieves notably low average loss on Alice's labels for Bob's prompts, which is further evidence of the ground truth bias we noded in Figures 5 and 6.

-Loss on Alice's labels on Alice's prompts Loss on Bob's labels on Alice's prompts Figure 7: Averge loss on Alice's labels on Alice's prompts and Bob's labels on Bob's prompts for each model and dataset (hard examples only); lower is better.
+Figure 9: Averge loss on Alice's labels on Alice's prompts and Bob's labels on Bob's prompts for each model and dataset (hard examples only); lower is better.
 Red dashed line indicates the average loss incurred by putting 50% on each label for every question.
 Meta notably outperforms Mistral on most datasets.

-Loss on Alice's labels on Bob's prompts Loss on Bob's labels on Alice's prompts Figure 8: Average loss on Alice's labels on Bob's prompts and Bob's labels on Alice's prompts for each model and dataset; higher is better.
+Figure 10: Average loss on Alice's labels on Bob's prompts and Bob's labels on Alice's prompts for each model and dataset; higher is better.
 Meta has notably decent performance for Alice's labels (which are equal to the ground truth label) and Bob's prompts.

 Comparing activation separation for Llama and Mistral

-A hypothesis arising from Figures 3 and 4 is that perhaps the lower separation in logits observed in Llama on non-arithmetic tasks corresponds to lower separation in the hidden states, which might explain the poor performance of anomaly detection methods on Llama.
+A hypothesis arising from Figures 5 and 6 is that perhaps the lower separation in logits observed in Llama on non-arithmetic tasks corresponds to lower separation in the hidden states, which might explain the poor performance of anomaly detection methods on Llama.
 We measured separation by taking the squared distance between class centroids and dividing by the total variance of the hidden states.
 Let $\mu^{\mathrm{Alice}}_i$ and $\mu^{\mathrm{Bob}}_i$ be the hidden state centroids at layer $i$ for all test datapoints in the Alice and Bob contexts respectively and $\Sigma^{\mathrm{Alice}, \mathrm{Bob}}_i$ be the covariance matrix of the hidden states for all test datapoints (both Alice and Bob contexts combined) at layer $i$.
 Then we compute the hidden state separation at layer $i$ as

 $S_i = \frac{(\mu^{\mathrm{Alice}}_{i}-\mu^{\mathrm{Bob}}_i)^2}{\mathrm{Tr}(\Sigma_i^{\mathrm{Alice}, \mathrm{Bob}})}$

-We found that the hidden state separation explained MAD performance using the Mahalanobis distance very well (figure 9), and that Llama exhibited a lower separation than Mistral.
+We found that the hidden state separation explained MAD performance using the Mahalanobis distance very well (Figure 11), and that Llama exhibited a lower separation than Mistral.
 We found only a very weak correlation between the hidden state separation and the same separation measure computed on output logits.
 We found a slightly stronger (but still weak) correlation between hidden state separation and the total variance of output logits (which, unlike Alice-Bob separation, could be estimated without access to quirky labels), and a similarly strong correlation between the hidden state separation and the Alice-Bob separation of the output logits.

-AUC ROC vs hidden state separation Figure 9: AUC ROC vs hidden state separation for each model, dataset and layer.
+Figure 11: AUC ROC vs hidden state separation for each model, dataset and layer.
 The hidden state separation is the ratio of the squared distance between the Alice and Bob centroids to total variance of the hidden states.
 There is a clear s-shaped relationship between the two, with three notable exceptions that achieve relatively high AUC ROC despite having a relatively low hidden state separation (those exceptions being particular layers of Mistral on the population, subtraction and addition datasets).

-Logit separation vs hidden state separation Figure 10: Logit separation vs hidden state separation for each model, dataset and layer.
+Figure 12: Logit separation vs hidden state separation for each model, dataset and layer.
 There is only a weak correlation between the two, $R^2 = 0.09$.

-Logit variance vs hidden state separation Figure 11: Logit variance vs hidden state separation (averaged across layers) for each model and dataset.
+Figure 13: Logit variance vs hidden state separation (averaged across layers) for each model and dataset.
 There is a modest correlation between the two, $R^2 = 0.21$.

-Alice-Bob separation vs hidden state separation Figure 12: Alice-Bob separation vs hidden state separation (averaged across layers) for each model and dataset.
+Figure 14: Alice-Bob separation vs hidden state separation (averaged across layers) for each model and dataset.
 There is a modest correlation between the two, $R^2 = 0.18$.

 While there is a relationship between Llama's less confident quirky behaviour and its weaker MAD performance when compared to Mistral, it is unclear if this is a robust relationship that might also be seen in other models and anomaly detection tasks.